difference between online and offline classes

 Online courses provide students with access to a vast range of reading materials, online resources, and forums.
 There is no physical library, but there are soft copies of all the books, downloads, podcasts, and multimedia that one may need.
 Although offline classes have libraries with a collection of books and other reading materials, these may be limited to the available resources provided within the institution.

-See also difference between brad nailer and finish nailer
+See also difference between mayans and aztecs

 Cost: